-When I lose my anger when I know a loving reaction is the best, perfectionism tells me I’m a failure.
+When I lose my temper when I know a loving reaction is the best, perfectionism tells me I’m a failure.
 It informs me that my children will remember my setbacks more than my accomplishments.
-Perfectionism dictates that there is only one way to parent properly, that I should spend every waking hour on the floor with my kids playing games, and that the meals I prepare should always be colourful and healthy.
+Perfectionism dictates that there is only one way to parent properly, that I should spend every waking hour on the floor with my kids playing games, and that the meals I prepare should always be colorful, healthy and Pinterest worthy.

-I’ve known they are all falsehoods for years, yet I still believe them more often than I’d like to admit.
+I’ve known they are all lies for years, yet I still believe them more often than I’d like to admit.

-But here’s the thing: as much as I despise hearing my four-year-old say things like “remember when you were frustrated with me and yelled a lot when I wasn’t listening?”
-Because I remember it and know I didn’t manage it properly, I understand the value of having these talks with my children.
+But here’s the thing: as much as I despise hearing my kids say things like “remember when you were frustrated with me and yelled a lot when I wasn’t listening?”
+Because I remember it and know I didn’t manage it properly, I understand the value of having these talks and apologies with my children.
 Kids know that we aren’t perfect, and the thing is…they will forgive you for anything you do.

-However, we eventually understand that our aspirations are more imagination than reality, and we recognize that perfection is not a possibility.
-Regardless of our intentions for our children, perfection seemed to evade us.
+However, we eventually understand that our aspirations are more imagination than reality, and we recognize that perfection is not a possibility. (source) Regardless of our intentions for our children, perfection seemed to evade us (and that’s ok.)

 You don’t have to be the picture-perfect parent to have great kids, thankfully.
 When you learn to accept imperfection, you’ll see that making mistakes and struggling with your children could be a terrific way to teach them.

 Your children don’t require a super-parent; all they require is you.
-They don’t need the ideal version of you; they need the one with flaws and flaws.
+They don’t need the ideal version of you; they need the one with flaws!